dasch-swiss/dsp-metadata-gui/docs/project.md

 Formally expected is a URL or a string.

-## Spacial coverage
+## Spatial coverage

-In this field you enter a spacial coverage.
+In this field you enter a spatial coverage.
 Controlled terms you will find under [https://www.geonames.org](https://www.geonames.org) or under [https://pleiades.stoa.org/places](https://pleiades.stoa.org/places)